 Collegiate Affiliation

-Professor Laura J. Gurak (Ph.D., Communication and Rhetoric, Rensselaer Polytechnic Institute) studies the relationship between human language and technology, with a focus on the rhetorical and persuasive dynamics of human communication, especially ethos, trust, and credibility in digital settings.
-Gurak also studies how technology and science are communicated to the public.
-This work includes areas such as technical writing and the study of communicative patterns in science, health, and engineering discourse.
-She is author of numerous articles and books including Persuasion and Privacy in Cyberspace (Yale 1996), Cyberliteracy (Yale 2001) and, with John M. Lannon, Technical Communication (2024, 16th ed., Pearson Longman).
+Professor Laura J. Gurak (Ph.D., Communication and Rhetoric, Rensselaer Polytechnic Institute) studies rhetorical and persuasive dynamics and patterns of human communication, especially ethos, trust, and credibility.
+In particular, she is interested in the expressions of human language with and through technology, from the cave paintings to the printing press to the Internet.
+In addition, Professor Gurak is interested in how technology and science are communicated to the public, including technical writing and the study of communicative patterns in science, health, and engineering discourse.
+She is author of numerous publications and was among the earliest scholars to document persuasion in online settings, including two sole-authored books: Persuasion and Privacy in Cyberspace (Yale 1996); Cyberliteracy (Yale 2001).
+With Professor John M. Lannon, she is co-author of Technical Communication (2024, 16th ed., Pearson Longman).
 Gurak was the founding chair (2007-2016) of the Department of Writing Studies, College of Liberal Arts, University of Minnesota.

 Educational Background & Specialties